Skip to Main Content

 • Digital Skill Integration: SkillBlox organizes thousands of free and open educational resources, allowing you to create engaging lessons that integrate BRIDGES skills.

-Subject Area Frameworks for Adult Learners (PDF, 4MB), CrowdED Learning
+Subject Area Frameworks for Adult Learners, CrowdED Learning

 • The CrowdED Learning initiative has developed aggregate frameworks to provide a structure for organizing resources and to support learning in five subjects relevant to adult learners: Civics Education, Digital Literacy, Financial Literacy, Health Literacy, and Workforce Preparation.